ACD:

 DISPATCHER:

-safety agency's resources.
-This person may or may not function as a 9-1-1
+private safety agency's resources.
+This person may or may not

 DISPLAY AND TRANSFER UNIT: